 - Better eSports options above.

 - eSports feels a bit of an after thought.

 As COD is a video game franchise rather than one single game, competitive gameplay does differ slightly depending upon the particular game being played.
 Most official and major tournaments focus upon the most recently released title and the competitive game modes available tend to change from one title to the next.

 Competitive Game Modes

 Whilst the exact game modes utilised for competitive play differ with each Call of Duty game, there are a few which are the most popular and most commonly played.
-Arguably the two game modes best suited to competitive play and thus most often utilised are Capture the Flag, Search and Destroy and Hardpoint.
+Arguably the three game modes best suited to competitive play and thus most often utilised are Capture the Flag, Search and Destroy and Hardpoint.